AtriusX/Code-Client/README.md

 # Managit README

-This is the README for your extension "code-client".
+This is the README for your extension "managit".
 After writing up a brief description, we recommend including the following sections.

 ## Features